anh Office of Natural Resources

 We conduct wildlife assessments and research in order to ensure the long-term sustainability of our wildlife resources to support our members’ subsistence lifestyles.

-We have conducted biomass and wind feasibility studies and are now exploring opportunities to develop biomass and wind energy to add to Cordova’s renewable energy profile.
+We have conducted biomass and wind feasibility studies and are now exploring opportunities to add to Cordova’s renewable energy profile.